capuchon-dev/xebia-ci-cd/README.md

   A next step should use real orchestration to deploy the WebApps, and for the CI/CD itself.
 [OpenShift](https://www.openshift.com/) is one of the possibilities amongst many others.
-* In this version, Jenkins communicate with the host Docker Engine through the host docker local socket in order to create "sibling" containers.
+* In this version, Jenkins communicates with the host Docker Engine through the host docker local socket in order to create "sibling" containers.
 Note that it cause problems on recent versions of Docker for MacOS.
 This works well on Linux however.
 * No Reverse Proxy used, the Tomcat containers are exposed directly to the open internet.
 Again, this is to reach the MVP faster.
-A next step would be to have a Reverse Proxy in front of Jenkins and in front on the WebApps.
+A next step would be to have a Reverse Proxy in front of Jenkins and in front of the WebApps.
 And because the CI/CD and the WebApps should be separated, each host should have its own Reverse Proxy for, respectively, Jenkins and the WebApps.
 * No SSL (HTTPS).
 Everything is HTTP, and yes, the Jenkins password at login